 The SBR CD-i 4000 was a compact CD-i player that came on the market in 1995 (the twilight of the CD-i system).
 It is a rebranded version of the Philips CD-i 470.
-But, where the 470 did not have a built-in Digital Video Cartridge, the 4000, just as the CD-i 490 had.
-It however lacked the additional 16kb NV-RAM (32 total) of the on professional market orientated CD-i 490.
+But, where the 470 did not have a built-in Digital Video Cartridge, the 4000 had.
+Just as the CD-i 490.
+It, however, lacked the additional 16kb NV-RAM (32 total) of the on professional market orientated CD-i 490.

-Philips released the CD-i in Belgium under the SBR name, just as they had done in the past by introducing Siera Videopacs in Belgium under the brand name.
-The familiarity of these brands in the home country should ensure better sales of the equipment.
+Philips released the CD-i in Belgium under the SBR name, just as they had done in the past by introducing Siera branded Videopacs in Belgium.
+The familiarity of these brands in the home country had to ensure better sales of the equipment.

 The SBR-4000 is a rare console.
 There is practically no information about it online.
-Due to this lack of information, a value is difficult to determine.
+Due to this lack of information, it is difficult to determine its value.
 If you know more about it, please let me know.

 |Year of introduction